Welcome to the JFR @ OM team webpage

 Please contact me by email for more info.
 Informal inquiries are welcome.

-In addition to joining a dynamic team composed of highly motivated people within the interdisciplinary environment of CENTURI, do not forget that Luminy is arguably one of the most beautiful places (see some images here).
+In addition to joining a dynamic team composed of highly motivated people within the interdisciplinary environment of CENTURI, do not forget that Luminy is arguably one of the most beautiful places in the world (see some images here and in the carrousel below).

 Research Highlight: Cell Motility and Tissue Mechanics